plovanpete/cs3980-hw2-datausa/README.md

 ## Website Picture:
 ![hw2website](https://github.com/plovanpete/cs3980-hw2-datausa/assets/145849883/51022c47-54ea-4b93-8805-95abb910dd31)

+## What is needed to run:
+We will need to install these packages: FastAPI, Pydantic, and Uvicorn
+'''
+pip install fastapi pydantic uvicorn
+'''

 ## index.html
 This HTML file contains both the CSS and Javascript.
 This is used for putting the template on the site.